allenai/olmo-api/docs/testing.md

 I also added `dbc` fixture which will give you access to the old Client.
 We are moving away from using the dbc client in the backend but this is here if you need it.

+These fixtures are set up to automatically add the "integration" mark to your test if used.

 This database is pre populated from our sql files 01-local.sql
 02-schema.sql